EXPERT GUIDEChess PuzzlesAll Levels

 • • May indicate wrong rating

-GM Sokolova's tip: "I recommend setting your puzzle rating 100-200 points below your actual chess rating initially.
+Training tip: Set your puzzle rating 100-200 points below your actual chess rating initially.
 This gives you a foundation of confidence while still providing productive challenge.
-Once you're maintaining 70% accuracy, gradually increase the difficulty."
+Once you are maintaining 70% accuracy, gradually increase the difficulty.

 How Do I Analyze My Puzzle Mistakes?